dkandalov/limited-wip/README.md

-## What is this?
+## Limited WIP IntelliJ plugin

 This is a plugin for IntelliJ IDEs to limit the amount of changes you make at a time.
-It has two parts:
+It has two main features:
  - notification when current change list size exceeds limit
- - revert current change list after a timeout (ctrl+shift+A to start/stop)
+ - reverting current change list after a timeout (ctrl+shift+A to start/stop)

-Screenshots of plugin preferences/toolbar/notifications:
+Here are some screenshots of plugin preferences/toolbar/notifications:
 <img src="https://github.com/dkandalov/limited-wip/blob/master/settings.png?raw=true" align="center"/>
-<br/><br/>
-(click on auto-revert to start/stop or use alt+shift+A)
 <br/>
 <img src="https://github.com/dkandalov/limited-wip/blob/master/toolbar.png?raw=true" align="center"/>
 <br/><br/>